 With the cost of real estate and property soaring each year throughout the world, more people are turning to renting cheaper alternatives.
 For most people, this means deciding to rent an apartment.
-Although this option presents several benefits, it’s expensive in the long run.
+Although this option presents several benefits, it is expensive in the long run.
 You might end up spending a lot with no equity to show for it.

 Other people prefer to live in a manufactured home.
-These structures also present some benefits, including a lower cost but still have some drawbacks.
+These structures also present some benefits, including a lower cost, but still have some drawbacks.
 This leaves many people undecided on which is the best option to take.
 In this article, we will look at mobile home vs. apartment and identify the differences between them to determine the best option for you.

 Mobile Home vs. Apartment

 Let’s look at the differences of owning a manufactured home vs. renting an apartment:

 Depending on what you are looking for, both mobile homes for sale and rental units could be affordable and cost-effective to you.
 For instance, if you look in the long-term, a mobile home could be cheaper since you only buy it once.
 On the other hand, an apartment will be cheaper if you don’t plan to buy a house and are on the move a lot, such as for job reactions, thus needing to be flexible.

 There are very few houses that can provide a better bang for your buck like a manufactured home can.
 The average cost of manufactured homes include: